transdigiware/blockchain/howto/ibp-console-build-network.md

 The ordering service is a key component in a network because it performs a few essential functions:

 - They literally **order** the blocks of transactions that are sent to the peers to be written to their ledgers.
 This process is called "ordering".
 - They maintain the **ordering system channel**, the place where the **consortium**, the list of peer organizations permitted to create channels, resides.
+A consortium is essentially a multi-tenancy vehicle, and a single ordering service by design can host multiple consortia.
 - They **enforce the policies** decided by the consortium or the channel administrators.
 These policies dictate everything from who gets to read or write to a channel, to who can create or modify a channel.
 For example, when a network participant asks to modify a channel or consortium policy, the ordering service processes the request to see if the participant has the proper administrative rights for that configuration update, validates it against the existing configuration, generates a new configuration, and relays it to the peers.

 For more information about ordering services and the role they play in networks based on Hyperledger Fabric, see [The Ordering Service](https://hyperledger-fabric.readthedocs.io/en/release-1.4/orderer/ordering_service.html){: external}.

 In a paid cluster, you have the option between creating a one node ordering service (sufficient for testing purposes) and a crash fault tolerant ordering service featuring five nodes tied to a single organization.
 In a free cluster, you will only be able to create a single node ordering service.
 In this tutorial, we will show the one  node ordering service.

 However, just as with the peer, before we can create an ordering service, we need to create a CA to supply the identities and the MSP of our ordering service organization.